 The outcome of these conflicts depend entirely upon intent.
 In the Inner Bonding process, there are only two possible intents in any given moment: The intent to protect against pain or the intent to learn about love.

 When one or both partners have the intent to protect against pain, then they will find many controlling ways of avoiding dealing with the differences.
-They may argue, defend, withdraw, blame, give in, resist, explain, and so on, Each is intent on having their way, not being controlled by the other, or avoiding the other's rejection.
+They may argue, defend, withdraw, blame, give in, resist, explain and so on, Each person is intent on having his or her way, or not being controlled by the other, or avoiding the other's rejection.
 This will always lead to distance and unhappiness in the relationship.
 The problem is not in the differences themselves, but rather in the unwillingness to learn and grow from the differences.

 When both partners are open to learning about their differences, their differences become fertile ground for the exciting process of personal and spiritual growth and healing.